EvgeniyaKuzmina/EvgeniyaKuzmina/README.md

 ![java](https://user-images.githubusercontent.com/65460902/207630457-6c8113b6-7264-4090-8dc4-7fe8e03e0ad5.svg)

 I am coding on java :coffee:.
-Tried to different languages — python, js, html, css.
+Tried different languages — python, js, html, css.
 But on my view java is most simply programming language (joking of course).

 I have a dog :dog:.
 Jack Russell Terrier — it is the same breed of dog like in the film «Mask».
 And she is really high jump :relaxed: